-With these in mind, it might seem fairly logical that music can improve your study sessions.
-But not everyone agrees.
+But not everyone agrees that music improves a study session.
 So what’s the deal — does it help or not?

-Music doesn’t affect everyone in the same way, so the answer to this question is more complex than a straightforward “yes” or “no.”
+Music doesn’t affect everyone in the same way, so the answer is not just a straightforward “yes” or “no.”

 Keep reading to learn more about the pros and cons of studying with music and get some tips for making the most out of your study playlist.